 Each of the attributes of the class are enumerated together with a short explanation.
 The sub clause states if the attribute is derived, or if it is a specialization of another attribute.
 The multiplicity of the attribute is suppressed it defaults to '1' (default in UML).

 8.3.3 Associations

-The opposite ends of associations connected to the class are also listed in the same way.
-The sub clause states if the association is derived, or if it is a specialization of another association.
-The multiplicity of an association end is suppressed if it is '' (default in UML).
+The member ends of associations connected to the class are also listed in the same way.
+The sub clause states if the property is derived, or if it subsets or redefines another end.